Diarmuid Martin: Murphy Report

 Martin came in for criticism among other high ranking clergy for calling for the resignations of bishops mentioned in the Murphy report.
-In the Connaught Tribune, Father Tony Flannery was critical of how Martin communicated with his own auxiliary bishops: "These bishops are not recalcitrant teenagers; they are intelligent and mature men, so it was pathetic of Diarmuid Martin to use the media to communicate with them".
+In the Connacht Tribune, Father Tony Flannery was critical of how Martin communicated with his own auxiliary bishops: "These bishops are not recalcitrant teenagers; they are intelligent and mature men, so it was pathetic of Diarmuid Martin to use the media to communicate with them".
 In January 2010, the Archbishop expressed surprise at claims made in the previous month by Bishop of Galway Martin Drennan that he had attacked Drennan's integrity.
 Drennan had said: "I don't know if Martin intended it or not but it has put a question mark over my integrity, yes.
 Now that I've responded to him and given him the evidence he needs he might want to reflect on that and see what response he should make to it."
 On 22 January, Martin said: "I'm surprised that anybody would say that, by asking people to be accountable, to stand up and explain themselves, that was an attack on anyone's integrity."
 He said he had received much correspondence supporting him for saying people should be accountable, which did not mean heads should roll, he said.

 Auxiliary Bishop Emeritus of Dublin Dermot O'Mahony said Martin had failed to support priests in the Dublin diocese following publication of the Murphy report.
 "The archbishop did nothing to counteract the statement of the Murphy report, widely circulated in the media, that the majority of clergy knew and did nothing.
 Indeed, I feel he made matters worse by giving an example of a parish that could be clearly identifiable to the priests of the diocese," wrote O’Mahony in letters sent to Martin and the Council of Priests.
 He added: "To suggest our approach failed to take cognisance of the safety of children is inaccurate and unjust.
 The acceptance by media and current diocese policy that a cover-up took place must be challenged".
 He circulated his own correspondence with Martin to the Council of Priests.

 In a letter to Martin on 30 December, Bishop O'Mahony wrote that he had been shocked at the tone of a previous letter he had received from Martin, which had addressed the Murphy report.
 A spokeswoman for Martin told The Irish Times that this letter to O’Mahony, which was dated 2 December 2009, had been sent following a detailed conversation between them.
 It was sent three days after a meeting of the diocesan council that discussed the Murphy report.

 A meeting of priests heard demands that Martin be confronted over his handling of the fallout from the Murphy report and claims that the archbishop had become "a source of division" among priests and bishops.
 Archbishop Martin in August 2010 said that bishops have "a long history of a lack of unity".